cesar-douady/open-lmake/doc/src/rules.md

 If false, jobs are run by launching the interpreter followed by `-c` and the command text.

-If true, jobs are run by creating a temporary file containing the command text, then by launching the interpreter followed by said file name.
+If true, jobs are run by creating a temporary file containing the command text, then by launching the interpreter followed by said filename.

 If the size of the command text is too large to fit in the command line, this attribute is silently forced to true.